Japan's prospective PM keeps up calls for bold BOJ stimulus

 Japan's economy shrank 0.9 percent in the quarter to September and analysts forecast another contraction in the final three months of this year, a sign it was slipping into recession as weak global demand and the fallout from a territorial row with China hit the export-reliant economy.

-But the government has little room to boost fiscal spending since it is saddled with public debt twice the size of its economy, the biggest among major industrialized nations.
+But the government has little room to boost fiscal spending since it is saddled with public debt twice the size of its economy, the biggest among major industrialised nations.

 Some analysts, however, complain that monetary or fiscal stimulus only buys time for Japan to pursue much-needed reforms to boost its growth potential such as opening up the country to outside competition.